 The sampling frame is based on the 2001 census.
+The sampling frame was completely updated in between the 1st quarter of 2009 and the 2nd quarter of 2010.
 The sampling design is a two-stage probability sampling of dwellings.
 Each area unit (primary unit - one or more building blocks) of the stratum has a probability of being selected proportional to its size (number of households in the last population census of the year 2001).
 In the second stage the sample of dwelling units is selected from each primary unit with systematic selection with equal probabilities.
 If more than one household lives in the selected dwelling, all of them are interviewed.